xquyvu/starbucks-offer-optimisation/README.md

 Optimise target customers for offers based on transaction, demographic and offer data

+## 0. Requirements

+- python 3.7
+- as specified in requirements.txt

 ## 1. Background

 Starbucks is a coffee company and coffeehouse chain that serves hot and cold drinks, various kinds of coffee and tea.
 Once every few days, Starbucks sends out an offer to users of their mobile app as a way to stimulate customer spending.
 Starbucks is looking to optimise their offering strategy so that the right offer is sent to the right customer.

 ## 2. Problem statement

 With millions of customers and various types of offers, it is impossible to allocate personel to manually decide the offering for each customer.
 Each person in the simulation has some hidden traits that influence their purchasing patterns and are associated with their observable traits.
 People produce various events, including receiving offers, opening offers, and making purchases.

 Therefore, it is necessary to build an automated decision process that allocate the right offer to the right customer.

-"The right offer" must satisfies the following criteria:

-- **Influence**: The offer needs to actually influence customer behavior.
-For example, if the buy 1 get 1 offer was sent to someone who would buy 2 drinks anyway, then that offer is not "the right offer".
-This also means the offer needs to stimulate customer spending, i.e increase their spending.
-- **Efficiency**: The offer needs to be used and completed by the user.
-If not, sending out the offer would be meaningless.

-Therefore, it is also important to assess what a certain demographic group will buy when not receiving any offers.

-The above will serve as the objectives for this project.

 ## 3. Dataset